 Burton is a medium-sized city located in the state of Michigan.
 With a population of 28,788 people and eight constituent neighborhoods, Burton is the 45th largest community in Michigan.

-The per capita income in Burton in 2010 was $22,013, which is middle income relative to Michigan and the nation.
-This equates to an annual income of $88,052 for a family of four.
+The per capita income in Burton in 2010 was $22,444, which is middle income relative to Michigan and the nation.
+This equates to an annual income of $89,776 for a family of four.
 However, Burton contains both very wealthy and poor people as well.

+Burton is a somewhat ethnically-diverse city.
 The people who call Burton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burton residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Burton include Irish, English, French , and Polish.

 The most common language spoken in Burton is English.
 Other important languages spoken here include Spanish and Arabic.